computer-science-with-applications/book/src/getting_started/exceptions/index.rst

    12 / 11 = 1.0909090909090908

-A ``try`` statement allows us to "try" a piece of code, which we write after the ``try`` and, if it raises an exception, run an alternate piece of code, which can be found after the ``except``.
+A ``try`` statement allows us to "try" a piece of code, which we write after the ``try:`` and, if it raises an exception, run an alternate piece of code, which can be found after the ``except:``.
 In this case, the division in the first call to ``divide`` will trigger the exception and the code in the ``except`` clause will be run and will set ``ret_val`` to ``None``.
 Once the code in the ``except`` clause